-What accomplishments are you most proud of in your first 10 years?
+What makes you proud about your first 10 years?

-Not to take anything away from accomplishments like our LEED (Leadership in Energy and Environmental Design) platinum buildings, our rich diversity of local foods, investments in wind and solar energy or STARS certification, my favorite projects hit the breadth and depth of "community."
+Not to take anything away from some significant accomplishments -- like our LEED (Leadership in Energy and Environmental Design) platinum buildings, our rich diversity of local foods, investments in wind and solar energy or STARS certification -- my favorite projects hit the breadth and depth of "community."

 The first is the solar trash and recycling compactors.
 They have decreased campus litter and increased awareness.
-That project hits environmental, social and economic sustainability, and it's transferable to many environments.
-It shows you can make an impact with a small package in the seemingly mundanest of ways.
+That project hits environmental, social and economic sustainability, and it shows you can make an impact with a small package in the seemingly mundanest of ways.
 At the end of the day, it's a trash can.

 The Tidy Cat containers (to recycle used laboratory glass) were another example of making a big difference in the smallest of ways.
 It brought together so many people -- residents, businesses, animal shelters -- who wouldn't have known how they could support sustainability, but they all love cats.
 Stacks of the containers still show up in my office.
-An ISU alumna goes through one container a month, and once a year she FedExes 12 containers to the environmental health and safety staff.
+An ISU alumna goes through one container a month, and once a year she FedExes 12 containers to campus.
 I love that these projects give people an opportunity to support a sustainable future.